CamWeil/MATH4610/softwaremanual/nmqproots.md

    **Language:** C++

-   **Description/Purpose:** This routine will compute the single (and double) precision values for the machine epsilon or the number of digits in the representation of real numbers in single (and double) precision.
-This is a routine for analyzing the behavior of any computer.
-This usually will need to be run one time for each computer.
+   **Description/Purpose:** This routine will compute the roots of a quadratic polynomial.
+This is a routine for solving any polynomial of the form ax<sup>2</sup> + bx + c such that a ≠ 0.

    **Input:** There are no inputs needed in this case.
 Even though there are arguments supplied, the real purpose is to return values in those variables.